Sir Ernest Wills, 3rd Baronet: Life

-The son of Sir Edward Payson Wills, 1st Baronet, KCB, JP and of Lady Wills (she was Mary Ann, elder daughter of J. Chaning Pearce MRCS, FGS, of Montagu House, Bath), Wills was born in 1869.
+The son of Sir Edward Payson Wills, 1st Baronet, and of Lady Wills (she was Mary Ann, elder daughter of J. Chaning Pearce, of Montagu House, Bath), Wills was born in 1869.
 He was educated at Monkton Combe School, just outside Bath in Somerset from 1884 to 1885.
 He succeeded his elder brother in the baronetcy in 1921.

-The Wills family were part owners of W. D. & H. O. Wills, tobacco importers and cigarette manufacturers, which had been founded by Wills's great grandfather, Henry Overton Wills I, JP, in 1786, and later became part of Imperial Tobacco.
+The Wills family were part owners of W. D. & H. O. Wills, tobacco importers and cigarette manufacturers, which had been founded in Bristol by Wills's great-grandfather, Henry Overton Wills I, in 1786, and later became part of Imperial Tobacco.
 Wills was a cousin of Gilbert Wills, 1st Baron Dulverton, Sir George Alfred Wills, Baronet of Blagdon, and a nephew of Henry Overton Wills III, Sir Frederick Wills Bt & Sir Frank William Wills Kt.

-In 1894, Wills married Caroline Fanny Maud, daughter of William Augustine de Winton, of Westbury Lodge, Durdham Down, Bristol, later appointed DStJ, and they had two sons and three daughters.
+In 1894, Wills married Caroline Fanny Maud, daughter of William Augustine de Winton, of Westbury Lodge, Durdham Down, Bristol, and they had two sons and three daughters.